singularity-code/scim-endpoint/README.md

 a storage implementation is included, tune or implement other storages

+if you **really** do not want to build anything : spin up the [docker image](https://hub.docker.com/r/personify/personify-scim-server)
+> docker run personify/personify-scim-server

-if you **really** do not want to build or run it yourself : point the postman collection towards https://www.personify.be/scim/v2/Users ( 401 means unauthorized, so use correct basic auth credentials : scim-user/changeit )
+if you **really really** do not want to build or run it yourself : point the [postman collection ](https://bitbucket.org/wouter29/personify-scim-server/src/master/scim.postman_collection.json) towards https://www.personify.be/scim/v2/Users ( 401 means unauthorized, so use correct basic auth credentials : scim-user/changeit ) create a environment in postman containing host and protocol.

-if you **really really** do not want to build anything : spin up the [docker image](https://hub.docker.com/r/personify/personify-scim-server)

 ## configuration